-- Fifth, unsecured creditors.
+- unsecured creditors; and

 The above order must be applied on an absolute priority basis.
-Nevertheless, and although equity should only be considered after all the above claims are satisfied, judicial interpretations of Mexican corporate law require that shareholders must approve any capitalisation of credits further to plan, and in some instances the plan itself, giving shareholders a de facto ultimate veto right and thus, considerable leverage concerning the approval of any plan, although in a bankruptcy or liquidation, equity is placed at the very end of the list of priorities.
+Nevertheless, and although equity should be considered only after all the above claims are satisfied, judicial interpretations of Mexican corporate law require that shareholders must approve any capitalisation of credits further to the plan, and in some instances the plan itself, giving shareholders a de facto ultimate veto right and thus considerable leverage concerning the approval of any plan, although in a bankruptcy or liquidation, equity is placed at the very end of the list of priorities.

 Duties of directors